 See for yourself why our customers love LGL

 - No extra modules to pay for

 - Email and live phone support

-- Live weekly training webinars with LGL staff
+- Live weekly webinar with LGL staff

 - Secure access via 256-bit SSL encryption